L-Hodgman/CS360/README.md

 # CS360
 Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?

-  This Inventory App required to have a feature where the user could login, register a new account, add items to their inventory, change the quantity of an item, delete an item, and recieve a text notification when an item's quantity reached 0.
+  This Inventory App required to include features where the user could login, register a new account, add items to their inventory, change the quantity of an item, delete an item, and recieve a text notification when an item's quantity reached 0.

 What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?